sagecodes/intro-to-sql/README.md

 - Oracle

-*Note:* There are some slight differences to each database, but most of the SQL commands we're going to cover will be the same or very similar.
+*Note:* There are some slight differences to each database, but most of the SQL commands we're going to cover will be the same or very similar. you can read more about the difference on common SQL databases [here](https://www.w3schools.com/sql/sql_ref_mysql.asp).

 Some other popular databases to keep an eye out for as you continue to learn: